Single project recovery

 10

 After defining all parameters, click the Restore button to begin the recovery process.
-When the process is complete, a new project/repository/folder will be created in your organization account/local device.
+When the process is complete, a new project/repository/folder will be created in your organization/on your device.
 You can monitor the restoration process in the Tasks tab.

 Last updated